 Drug classes: Antineoplastic interferons, Antiviral interferons

 What is peginterferon alfa-2b?

-Peginterferon alfa-2b may be used in combination with boceprevir (Victrelis) or telaprevir (Incivek) to treat hepatitis C. The Sylatron brand of peginterferon alfa-2b is used to treat melanoma (skin cancer) after surgery.
+The Sylatron brand of peginterferon alfa-2b is used only in adults, to treat melanoma (skin cancer) after surgery.

 Peginterferon alfa-2b may also be used for purposes not listed in this medication guide.

-Do not use peginterferon alfa-2b and ribavirin if you are pregnant, or if you are a man and your sexual partner is pregnant.
-Prevent pregnancy while using this medicine, and for at least 6 months after you stop using it.
+You should not use peginterferon alfa-2a with ribavirin if you are pregnant, or if you are a man whose sex partner is pregnant.
+Use effective birth control to prevent pregnancy while taking ribavirin and for at least 6 months after your last dose.

-cirrhosis, hepatitis B, or liver problems other than hepatitis C;
+liver problems other than hepatitis B or C;

 kidney disease (or if you are on dialysis);